CrescentLXY/CS8803ASI-Project/UDF/README.md

 # UDF

+The current pipeline can be directly realized with built-in EVA functions:

 xli3068.py: a self-written UDF to extract the features and perform transformation to fit in INDEX function.
 Mostly based on the original FeatureExtractor UDF in EVA.

 Place under eva/udfs/